How to Cope with Election-Related Stress and Foster Your Resilience

 - Refuel: Don’t forget to take care of yourself before, during, and after the election.
 Here are some ideas: Take deep breaths, stay hydrated, get plenty of rest, practice mindfulness, eat nutritious meals, and watch your caffeine intake.

-- Try not to judge your emotions or to judge others.
+- Practice non-judgment: Try not to judge your emotions or to judge others.
 Remember that we are all different and need different things to self-soothe.

 - Practice positive psychology: Seek out positive stories and news.
 It’s an important reminder of the positive things in life and the strength of the human spirit.
 Practice gratitude for the things and the people in your life you feel thankful for.